csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 immediate wins or draws.
 If neither of these cases apply, then the position is nonterminal.
 Recalling that value should contain the maximum of all possible successor positions, line 5 initializes it to the smallest possible value, and the loop in lines 6 through 13 searches for improvements.
 Each successor position is recursively evaluated in turn by lines 8 through 10.
 This is recursive, because, as we will see, the procedure find_human_move calls find_comp_move.
 If the human's response to a move leaves the computer with a more favorable position than that obtained with the previously best computer move, then the value and best_move are updated.
 Figure 10.67 shows the procedure for the human's move selection.
 The logic is virtually identical, except that the human player chooses the move that leads to the lowest-valued position.
 Indeed, it is not difficult to combine these two procedures into one by passing an extra variable, which indicates whose turn it is to move.
 This does make the code somewhat less readable, so we have stayed with separate routines.

 Since these routines must pass back both the value of the position and the best move, we pass the address of two variables that will get this information, by using pointers.
 The last two parameters now answer the question "WHERE?" instead of "WHAT? "

-页码，62/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 /* Recursive procedure to find best move for computer */